Rodolfo-Gallegos/pdf_to_excel/README.md

 ## ✨ Features

-- **Multimodal AI**: Uses computer vision to "see" and extract tables exactly as they appear.
+- **Multimodal AI**: Uses computer vision to extract tables exactly as they appear.
-- **Premium GUI**: Modern, user-friendly interface with real-time logs and progress tracking.
+- **Graphical Interface (GUI)**: User-friendly interface with real-time logs and progress tracking.
 - **Multi-format Export**: Save results to **Excel (.xlsx)**, **CSV**, and **Markdown**.
-- **Data Cleaning**: One-click normalization to remove currency symbols and fix numeric formats.
+- **Data Cleaning**: Optional normalization to remove currency symbols and fix numeric formats.
 - **Automated Setup**: One-click installer for Windows users.

+## 🤖 LLM Compatibility & Purpose

+The main goal of this project is to provide **clean, structured data** from complex PDFs.
+The generated formats (especially Markdown and CSV) are designed to be easily "copy-pasted" into other Large Language Models (ChatGPT, Claude, Gemini, etc.).

+This allows you to leverage AI for further tasks such as:

+- Converting data to **LaTeX** tables.
+- Performing **deep data cleaning** or advanced analysis.
+- Reformatting results into custom JSON or code structures.

 ## 🎥 Video Tutorial